 Making Air Fryer Turkey Bacon is so easy and quick!
 Enjoy some crispy turkey bacon that’s cooked to perfection in minutes – perfect for a fast and easy breakfast protein, side dish, salad topping, or to have on hand to use in your favorite recipes.
-This recipe contains affiliate links for products I’m obsessed with.

 We are team bacon here at my house…everyone loves it and it’s our go-to breakfast protein.
 We also love having it as a snack or as a sandwich topper or even a dinner option for my picky kids.
 Because of this, I love making some turkey bacon in our Air Fryer.
 It whips up some crispy strips in no time.
 Since we use nitrate free turkey bacon, I am always down if my kiddos ask me to make it!

 - Air Fryer clean up is a lot easier than when cooking bacon on the stove, plus it comes out extra crispy.